If you’re buying a tent, you may have come across the term ‘Hydrostatic Head’. If you are wondering what it means, we explain below.

 We always recommend that you take at least one tarp when camping.
 You can read more about camping tarps by clicking here.

-You should now be a little wiser on what Hydrostatic Head is, and that it’s just a guide when choosing your tent, as there are many other factors that can determine how dry your tent will be.
+You should now be a little wiser on what Hydrostatic Head is, and that it’s just a guide when choosing your tent, as many other factors can determine how dry your tent will be.